vast-data/Orbit/README.md

 Documentation can be generated locally.
 Refer to the documentation generation guide in the `docs/` directory.

-Official documentation will be available soon at a dedicated documentation site.
+Full documentation, API reference, and examples are available at [vast-data.github.io/Orbit](https://vast-data.github.io/Orbit/).

 ## Highlighted Features